Steel Cut Oatmeal vs Oatmeal: Is Rolled Oats Better?

 - Help the kidneys remove waste.

-Steel cut oatmeal and oatmeal are both made from oats.
-The oats are naturally gluten-free.
-However, the oatmeal product you choose may not be gluten free due to cross-contamination.
+Both types are made from oats which are naturally gluten-free.
+However, the product you choose may not be gluten free due to cross-contamination.
 Always check the label to determine if its gluten free.

 Iron is also vital for growth and development, as some hormones need iron to be appropriately balanced 14.